azdavis/millet/docs/manual.md

 These file types list out SML source files and other group files to organize the project.

 For more exotic projects, you may wish to create an optional `millet.toml`.
+Read on to see how that works.

+Some important notes:

+- A group file, or a `millet.toml` file pointing to a group file, **must** be present **directly** in the directory that you open VS Code onto.
+It can't be in subdirectories, because Millet will not look in subdirectories, unless you tell it to via `millet.toml`.
-**NOTE:** If a file is not transitively reachable from the root group file, it will not be analyzed.
+- If a file is not transitively reachable from the root group file, it **will not** be analyzed.

 ## Configuration